German verbs: Tenses

 Although there are six tenses in German, only two are simple; the others are compound and therefore build on the simple constructions.
 The tenses are quite similar to English constructions.

 Conjugation includes three persons, two numbers (singular and plural), three moods (indicative, imperative and subjunctive), and two simple tenses (present and Preterite).
 The subjunctive of the present is almost never used in colloquial German (and relatively infrequent in written German as well); the subjunctive of the past is more common, at least for some frequent verbs (ich wäre, ich hätte, ich käme etc.).
 The latter is used like a conditional mood in German (English: I would).

-English speakers should note that German tenses do not carry aspect information.
+Unlike English, German tenses do not carry aspect information.
 There are no progressive tenses in standard German.
 Das Mädchen geht zur Schule may mean "The girl goes to school" as well as "The girl is going to school".
 One must use an adverb to make a visible difference aside from the context.
-If one wishes to emphasize that the action is occurring at this very moment, the adverb “gerade” can be used.
-The previous sentence can be written - Das Mädchen geht gerade zur Schule.
+If one wishes to emphasize that the action is occurring at this very moment, the adverb gerade can be used.
+The previous sentence can be written: Das Mädchen geht gerade zur Schule.

 In colloquial spoken German, in particular in the Rhineland and Ruhr areas, a present progressive tense does exist and is known as the rheinische Verlaufsform.
 It is formed with the verb sein ("to be") + am ("at the") + verbal noun.
 For example: Ich bin am Essen. – I am eating; Ich bin das Auto am Reparieren. – I'm fixing the car.
 However, this form is rarely used in writing and is not used in formal spoken German.

 A formal alternative for a progressive tense is the construction sein ("to be") + dabei zu + infinitive.
-For example: - Ich bin dabei ihm zu helfen. - I am helping him.
+For example: Ich bin dabei ihm zu helfen. – I am helping him.

 As is shown in the following, German is not very rigid in its usage of tenses.
 More precise tenses are available to express certain temporal nuances, but both of the most common tenses (present tense and perfect tense) can often be used instead if the context is unambiguous.